ahrenagatep/ahrenagatep/README.md

 ## Welcome to my profile!

 ### Hey, I'm Ahren!
 I'm software engineer and Computer Science student at the New York Institute of Technology.
+I am currently working on a receipt splitter to divide the check amongst your peers!

 <!--
 <p align="center">